 The National Children’s Museum encourages children to engage with a wide array of exhibits, honing their backgrounds in science, technology, engineering, art and math.
 Little ones will be able to wander through a sensory-filled Slime funhouse, control the weather through green screen technology, explore a three-story climber and slide, learn about how data presents itself in our daily lives and more!

 If you don’t want to leave D.C. but are looking for a more nature-oriented activity to do with kids this winter, Rock Creek Park is the place for you.
 The park bisects Northwest D.C. and contains a number of trails and paths that are accessible for smaller kids.
-Consider packing a lunch and stopping at one of the picnic areas if the weather is nice!
+Consider packing a lunch and stopping at one of the picnic areas if the weather isn’t too chilly!